-The industry standard learning and teaching facilities on our campuses provide aspirational environments for learning and we continue to be well placed to take on the challenge of enhancing the skills set of the population of the city and region.
+The industry standard teaching and learning facilities on our campuses provide aspirational environments for learning and the college is well placed to take on the challenge of enhancing the skills set of the population of the city and region.
+A wide range of Learner Services including Careers, Safeguarding, Learning Support and Financial advice underpins the student experience.

-The College effectively resources all provision and develops staff through Continuous Professional Development to ensure currency of skills and quality of delivery.
-We aim to develop and maintain a college community whose skills and expertise are compatible with the changing demands of the wider educational, industrial and economic environment.
+The College effectively resources all provision and develops staff through Continuous Professional Development (CPD) to ensure currency of skills and quality of delivery.
+The aim is to develop and maintain a college community whose skills and expertise are compatible with the changing demands of the wider educational, industrial and economic environment.
+This is underpinned by a robust staff induction programme, staff undertaking the Certificate in Teaching (CIT) and the Post Graduate Certificate in Education (PGCE) FE, relevant mandatory training, key professionally related CPD, a wide range of internal courses influenced by appraisal training needs analysis and the College Quality Improvement Plan.

-We recognise that the development of skills must be managed to ensure that the skills output matches the future needs of employers and society, especially in the area of technology transfer.
-The College is engaged in the ongoing development of a learner centred curriculum that is focussed on skills development.
-We are proud of our long history of providing curricular choice and opportunities for all.
+The development of skills must be managed to ensure that the skills output matches the future needs of employers and society, especially in the area of technology transfer.
+The College is engaged in the ongoing development of a learner centred curriculum that is focussed on skills development and is proud of our long history of providing curricular choices and opportunities for all.